 Detection in Massachusetts

 Beech leaf disease has quickly spread from its initial detection point in Ohio.
 Currently, BLD has been found in Pennsylvania, New York, Connecticut, Rhode Island, and Massachusetts.
 The first detection in Massachusetts was in June 2020 in the town of Plymouth (Plymouth County).
-Symptomatic trees have also been found in Bristol, Worcester, Middlesex, Essex, and Norfolk Counties.
+Symptomatic trees have since been found in Bristol, Worcester, Middlesex, Essex, and Norfolk Counties.
 As of 2021, BLD had been confirmed in 21 communities in Massachusetts.

 The DCR Forest Health Program is surveying beech trees across the state to determine the extent of the disease in Massachusetts.
-Check back for more updates; maps and additional data will be coming this fall when we conclude our survey efforts for this growing season.
+Check back for more updates as we identify new infected locations.

 How to Identify and Report Beech Leaf Disease